Understanding the Churn Rate metric

 - Open the Customer churn dashboard.

-- Set the time period for the data using the Filters option.
-Once you’ve selected the correct timeframe, press Run (or the reload icon) to pull the relevant data.
+- Set the data time period using the Filters option.
+Once you’ve selected the correct timeframe, press Apply to pull the relevant data.

 Subscription churn dashboard